InfraLore/make_for_devops/chapters/05-variables_and_configuration.md

 # Chapter 5 - Variables and Configuration Management

-_Using Make's variable system to create flexible, environment-aware workflows that reduce configuration drift and improve consistency._
+\chaptersubtitle{Using Make's variable system to create flexible, environment-aware workflows that reduce configuration drift and improve consistency.}

 One of the most powerful aspects of Make is its sophisticated variable system.
 While many people think of Make variables as simple string substitution, they're actually a flexible configuration management system that can eliminate much of the complexity and inconsistency that plagues modern deployment workflows.